alikagupta/BSE_Portfolio_2025/index.md

 To wire this circuit, I needed a transistor, a capacitor, an ESP-32, in addition to the speaker.
 This is because the speaker needs a lot more amps than the ESP-32 can give, so we need a transistor to work as an amplifier.
 The resistor I used was a 2.2K ohm resistor, but you can vary the resistor depending on the desired volume (with a resistance and volume having an inverse relationship).
 The way this works is the ESP has the ability to make perfect sinusoidal signals, so that signal is created and passed through the capacitor to filter out the constant.
 The capacitor acts as a filter, and similarly to taking the derivative of a sinusoidal function, is able to preserve the shape of the signal while removing the offset.
 The signal then goes to the base pin of the transistor.
 Transistors have 3 pins: base, collector, and emitter.
 The base is like the gate that dictates the flow of current from the collector to the emitter.
 The base value is very small comparatively, as that is what is coming from the ESP's analog pin, rather than the current going through the speaker.
 The 5V power goes to the speaker directly and then exits to the transistor's collector pin.
 That then goes through the transistor to its emitter pin, ending at ground.
 There is also a feedback loop, where the base and collector pins are connected through a resistor, so the current from the collector pin is reduced by the resistor and fed back into the base pin, which "opens the gate" to a stable amount of current flow.

 ## Running two loops concurrently:
 I wanted to run two loops in true parallel (not just switching between them really fast), so my normal code could run while the speaker played music, which is called multitasking.
 To do this, I used FreeRTOS(free real-time operating system) in the regular Arduino IDE.
 More technically, multitasking means you create 2 independent tasks and then run them on the same or different cores.
 Lucky for me, ESP-32s have 2 cores: core 0 and core 1.
 My first step was figuring out what core my code was currently running on.
 To do this, I added `Serial.println(xPortGetCoreID());` to the end of the main loop.
 This told me that my knee rehab code was running on core 1 (which is the default for Bluetooth, which I use).
-Next I created my task as seen below:
+Next, I created my task as seen below:

 ```
 void SpeakerLoop(void* pvParameters){